-DeVoe Treadwell, Attorney at Law
+DeVoe Treadwell, Attorney at Law P.A.

 Traffic cases are a very broad category of offenses and some are more serious that others.
 The charges can range from speeding to improper lane change to failing to signal to Driving While Suspended or Revoked to Driving Without Insurance as well as many other types of charges.

 Most Traffic Charges are considered to be just traffic infractions, but some can rise to the level of being treated as unclassified misdemeanors, Class C misdemeanors, Class B misdemeanors, and even Class A misdemeanors.
 If they are unclassified or class C misdemeanors, upon conviction you can be sentenced up to 30 days in jail and fined up to $500.00.
 Further, if it is considered a moving violation, which many are, then I as your attorney can potentially get your ticket amended down to a non-moving violation which helps you save on your insurance cost by keeping them from going on your driving record as a moving violation.